Skip to content

 Header_ Focus Area Page.png

-In hospitals, nursing costs are bundled into the costs of patients’ rooms.
 In communities, nursing is funded through philanthropic means or as local government services, which require advocacy and solicitation to maintain, putting the sustainability of these services in doubt and making expansion unlikely.
-Even the care provided by nurse practitioners is often unseen as many bill under physicians’ provider identifiers rather than their own to receive an appropriate rate for the services they provide.
+The care provided by nurse practitioners is often unseen as many must bill under physicians’ provider identifiers rather than their own, despite the fact that they often provide the bulk of primary care.

 Research proves that nurses and nurse practitioners positively affect patient outcomes through the provision of high quality, accessible, and cost-effective care.
 By opening payment pathways for nursing care and coordination, nurses can expand and create new places and spaces to deliver health care to patients, making health care more accessible to all.